mendix/docs-site-test/content/en/docs/refguide8/mobile/managing-app-signing-keys.md

 Depending on which platforms you want to target, you will need to create the required signing keys.
 The following sections describe (per platform) how to create those keys.

-{{% alert type="warning" %}} Building hybrid apps in the cloud uses the PhoneGap Build service from Adobe.
+{{% alert color="warning" %}} Building hybrid apps in the cloud uses the PhoneGap Build service from Adobe.
 Because Adobe no longer maintains this service, building hybrid apps in the cloud and publishing them to app stores is no longer possible.

 The parts of this document mentioning PhoneGap Build will be updated with instructions soon. {{% /alert %}}